finagle/finch/docs/endpoint.md

 }
 ```

 Payloads and failures are symmetric in terms of serializing `Output` into an HTTP response.
-With
+In
-that said, in order to convert an `Endpoint` into a Finagle service, there is should be an implicit
+order to convert an `Endpoint` into a Finagle service, there should be an implicit instance of
-instance of `EncodeResponse[Exception]` available in the scope.
-For example, it might be defined in
+`EncodeResponse[Exception]` available in the scope.
+For example, it might be defined in terms of
-terms of Circe's `Encoder`:
+Circe's `Encoder`:

 ```scala
 implicit val encodeException: Encoder[Exception] = Encoder.instance(e =>
   Json.obj("message" -> Json.string(e.getMessage)))
 ```

-By default, all the exception are converted into `plain/text` HTTP response containing the exception
+By default, all the exceptions are converted into `plain/text` HTTP responses containing the
-message in their bodies.
+exception messages in their bodies.

 While this approach works perfectly well with JSON libraries empowering type-classes as
 decoders/encoders, it doesn't really fit well with libraries using runtime-reflection.
 Thus, when it
-comes to exception encoding, it involves some workaround to enable [Jackson](json.md#jackson)
+comes to exception encoding, there is some workaround involved in order to enable
-support in Finch.
+[Jackson](json.md#jackson) support in Finch.
 See [eval][eval] for an idiomatic example.

 ### Type Conversion